freemansoft/Flutter-AdaptiveCards/README.md

 `AdaptiveCard.asset` takes an asset path to load the payload from the local data.
 `AdaptiveCard.memory` takes a map (which can be obtained but decoding a string using the json class) and displays it.

-### AdaptiveCards HostConfig

-The `HostConfig` can be configured via two parameters of every constructor:

-1. The parameter `hostConfigPath` takes a static HostConfig which can be stored as a local asset.
-In this case, the [HostConfig has to be added to the pubspec.yaml](https://flutter.dev/docs/development/ui/assets-and-images) of the project.
-2. The parameter `hostConfig` takes a dynamic HostConfig as a String.
-This can easily be programmaticly and can e.g. be used for switching between a light and a dark theme.

-If both parameters are set the `hostConfig`parameter will be used.

-#### HostConfig Unsupported elements

-The following sections do not exist in hostconfig because they are better served via the standard Flutter Theme and Style handling.
-This repo pretty much completely uses `textTheme` for calculating fornts and default colors.
-The color scheme also has other [properties](https://api.flutter.dev/flutter/material/ColorScheme/ColorScheme.html)  There is also a `primaryTextTheme` that contrasts with `textTheme`.

-* `fontTypes` - This is in many of the [samples](https://github.com/Microsoft/AdaptiveCards/blob/master/samples/HostConfig/sample.json) but not in the [documentation](https://learn.microsoft.com/en-us/adaptive-cards/rendering-cards/host-config)
-* `fontFamily` - thi sis in the [documentation](https://learn.microsoft.com/en-us/adaptive-cards/rendering-cards/host-config) but not the samples
-* `fontSizes` - Use Flutter Themes instead
-* `fontWeights` - Use Flutter Themes instead
-* `foregroundColors` - Currently implemented.
-This should be deprececated.

-Other sections may exist but may not be supported

-* `supportsInteractivity`
-* `allowCustomStyle`
-* others

 ### Example